-This hearty vegetarian shepherd’s pie features tempeh, mushrooms and red wine.
-It’s as lovely for weeknight dinners (it can be made in advance!) as it is for festive weekend gatherings.
-Serve with a green side salad.
+This vegan tempeh shepherd’s pie features mushrooms and red wine.
+Works as well for weeknight dinners as for festive gatherings.

-- 4 medium white or butter potatoes (about 1 ¼ pounds), peeled and cut into ½” chunks
+- 4 medium white or Yukon Gold potatoes (about 2 pounds), peeled and cut into small chunks* (see note below)

 - 3 tablespoons extra virgin olive oil, divided